openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

 ### Basic Concepts

+Vibrators can be classified into the following types based on vibration mechanism:

+- Rotor vibrator

+  The rotor vibrator uses magnetic field caused by current to drive the rotor to rotate and produce vibration.
+Rotor vibrators include ordinary rotor vibrators and coin rotor vibrators.
+The rotor vibrators cannot start or stop quickly or implement multiple vibration modes.
+However, they have small footprint and are cost-efficient.

+- Linear vibrator

+  The linear vibrator drives the spring mass for linear movement and produce vibration.
+Linear vibrators include longitudinal and transverse linear vibrators.
+The linear vibrators start and stop quickly, produce different vibration inductions, and have good sense of direction.

-The system controls device vibration by invoking the vibrator.
+The system calls the vibrator driver APIs to control the vibration of the device.
 There are two vibration modes:

 - One-shot vibration

-  The vibrator vibrates for a specified duration.
+  The vibrator vibrates once for a given duration.

 - Periodic vibration

-  The vibrator vibrates with a preset effect.
+  The vibrator vibrates at preset intervals.
 For example, if **haptic.clock.timer** is set to **[600, 600, 200, 600]**, the vibrator waits for 600 ms, vibrates for 600 ms, waits for 200 ms, and vibrates for 600 ms.

 ### Working Principles